Ecco: The Tides of Time: Soundtrack

 As with Ecco the Dolphin, the Sega CD version of The Tides of Time features an alternate soundtrack composed by Spencer Nilsen.
 The Genesis/Mega Drive version features a soundtrack composed by Attila Dobos, András Magyari, David Javelosa and Andy Armer (co-writer of Grammy Award-winning single "Rise").

-In 1996 a soundtrack album combining music from both Ecco the Dolphin and Ecco: The Tides of Time was released, under the title Ecco: Songs of Time.
-A rendition of The Tides of Time soundtrack was commissioned for the first ever BBC Proms gaming music concert in 2022.
+In 1996, a soundtrack album combining music from both Ecco the Dolphin and Ecco: The Tides of Time was released, under the title Ecco: Songs of Time.
+A rendition of The Tides of Time soundtrack was commissioned for the first BBC Proms gaming music concert in 2022.

 Reception

 Reviewing the Genesis version, GamePro commented that Ecco: The Tides of Time retains the best points of the first Ecco game, such as its gameplay concept and lifelike animations, while having much more accessible difficulty.
 While they cited some problems with the controls, they praised Ecco's new transformation ability, remarked that "All the game's audio is simple, soothing and effective", and recommended the game as an improvement over the original.
-The four reviewers of Electronic Gaming Monthly gave the Genesis version a 7.25 out of 10, likewise declaring it an improvement over the original, though for the opposite reason: two of the reviewers said it was much more difficult than the first game.
+The four reviewers of Electronic Gaming Monthly gave the Genesis version a 7.25 out of ten, likewise declaring it an improvement over the original, though for the opposite reason: two of the reviewers said it was much more difficult than the first game.
 They particularly applauded the game's remarkably colorful graphics.
 Next Generation reviewed the Genesis version of the game, rating it three stars out of five, and stated that "Taxing puzzles, RPG elements, shooting stages, and some of the best Genesis graphics to date make you want to reel Ecco II in, but it's certainly not a keeper."

 Reviewing the Game Gear version, GamePro warned that the game is very slow-paced and difficult, but felt it to be "worth the effort", praising the varied gameplay and beautifully colorful graphics.
 Though citing issues with the slow pacing and the controls, Electronic Gaming Monthly gave it a mild recommendation, particularly praising the smooth animations and striking colors.
-They scored it a 6.5 out of 10.
+They scored it a 6.5 out of ten.